|Nutrition Facts (per serving)|

-Homemade beef bouillon is easy to make, but it is literally an all-day project, so you should plan ahead.
-The rich flavor far outshines any canned beef stock.
+Homemade beef bouillon is easy to make, but it tends to be an all-day project, so you should plan ahead.
+The rich flavor far outshines any canned beef stock, so it is well worth the effort.
 The longer you reduce it, the richer the flavor.
 It is definitely worth the time.

 The bouillon can be used as is for a clear soup course or as traditional beef stock in other recipes.

 Some soup ideas to try are beef vegetable, beef and barley, beef, barley and mushroom, beef noodle, beef rice, steak, lentil, vegetable and beef, Mexican-style beef soup or green chilies and beef.
 Main dish recipes that use bouillon include beef bourguignon and beef stew.